WHO WE ARE

 Annie McLaughlin

-This is Annie’s second year at Arts & Sciences as a support teacher for the Grasshopper and Unicorn classes.
-Annie was born and raised in Northern Virginia and has over 12 years of experience in the early childhood field.
-She graduated from Boston College with a B.A. in Human Development, and then obtained her Masters of Education and AMI Montessori Teaching Certificate from Loyola University in Maryland.
-She has an 9 year old son named Colin and a puppy named Sunny.
-She loves to bring music and creative movement into her teaching.
-When she’s not at work, she loves to hike, crochet, practice yoga and visit the ocean.
+This is Annie’s 4th year at Arts & Sciences, and her third year as an Assistant teacher for the Unicorns.
+She was previously a Centaur class assistant, a Grasshopper Creative Movement teacher, and an elementary Drama teacher at SFSAS.
+Annie was born and raised in Northern Virginia as the youngest of five children, and she has 15 years of experience in the early childhood field.
+She previously taught at La Mariposa Montessori in Santa Fe.
+Annie graduated from Boston College with a B.A. in Human Development and a minor in Irish Studies.
+She obtained her Masters of Education and AMI Montessori Diploma & Teaching Certificate from Loyola University in Maryland.
+Annie lives in Santa Fe with her 12 year old son.
+She loves to incorporate music and movement into her teaching whenever possible, and she will soon be leading Music Together classes in Santa Fe.
+When she’s not at school, Annie loves to hike, swim, bake and spend time with her family and friends. annie@santafeschool.org

 Aurora Hvidsten